lipenco/rgsoc-blog/source/posts/2014-02-21-on-agile-rails-education.md

 ---

 Programming languages is like songs, we like the one we know.

-There is one reson why coffessscript is so beutiful.
-It was ispired by Ruby language.
-It is amazing how some of its' idions make so much sense.
+There is one reason why coffessscript is so beautiful.
+It was inspired by Ruby language.
+It is amazing how some of its’ idioms make so much sense.

-No more semicolons, optional parenthasis and curly braces, no comas, white space sensitive - these are only begigning of benefit coffescript has to offer.
+No more semicolons, optional parenthesis and curly braces, no comas, white space sensitive - these are only beginning of benefit coffescript has to offer.

-Here are the 8 undespitable resons to love coffeescript:
+## Here are the 8 indisputable reasons to love coffeescript:

 #### 1. Vars are long gone

-Ugliness if JS:
+ugliness of JS:

     var count, increment